tidepool-org/jellyfish/README.md

 ## JSHint

-Lint the files in this repo according to the local `.jshintric` with:
+Lint the files in this repo according to the local `.jshintrc` with:

 ```bash
 $ npm run jshint